A microscopic model of wave-function dephasing and decoherence in the double-slit experiment: The double-slit experiment

 The physical description of the Hamiltonian applicable to the problem is as follows.
 There is a ``free'' term that represents the free electron, with energy $\omega_e$.
 This electron could be at slit $1$ or at slit $2$, these are represented by subscripts on the number operator for the electrons.
 There is also a ``free'' term that represents the free photons, of frequency $\omega_p$ (for the locator photon that directly scatters off the electron at slit $1$), while $\omega_i$ represents the frequencies of the photons that are subsequently produced by the initially scattered photon (and thence) at the photomultiplier tube.
 We ignore photons from the intense source that do not scatter off the electron, since the photomultiplier input ignores the direct beam and only looks for scattered photons.
 We are modeling the process where the electron interacts with one photon at the slit, which, then at the photomultiplier tube, cascades, producing $N$ other photons in each state $i$ with each subsequent interaction.

 In a real photo-multiplier tube, the locator photons excite a few electrons, each of which then produces a few more electrons.
 The process cascades and a large current (millions of times larger than the initially excited current) is produced.
 In our case, we assume the locator photons excite a few photons, which each excite a few more photons and so on, to produce a macroscopic number of photons in a continuum of photon energy states.
 This constitutes ``measurement'' by the device.
-We consider the initial wave-function of the electron to have collapsed into one that is definitely localized at slit $1$ when the amplitude for the superposed state falls very close to 0.
+We consider the initial wave-function of the electron to have collapsed into one that is definitely localized at slit $1$ when the amplitude for the purely superposed state falls very close to 0.

 There is a subtle point to consider.
 We purposely select, out of all the possible ways to select independent vectors in the Hilbert space of the problem, vectors that correspond to our particular situation.
 In particular, one might ask why we assume that the electron has indeed gone through slit $1$ when we see a macroscopic signal from the photomultiplier tube at slit $1$.
 The answer is that we ``define'' the situation as such - we declare the result of the measurement is that {\underline if} we see a macroscopic signal at slit $1$, it implies that the electron indeed went through slit $1$.
 Our observation that the interference pattern on the screen gets replaced by a ``clump'' pattern confirms that this assignment is right.
 To put it pithily, we have learnt that when we see a car headed towards us, it is useful to step out of the way.
 In the density-matrix formalism, this just means that we have zero off-diagonal elements post-measurement\cite{Balian2}.

 In our approach below, we choose independent vectors in Hilbert space corresponding to what we define as the inference of a measurement.
 In addition, our choice of basis vectors in Hilbert space is determined by how we interpret the results of our measurements - our theory decides what we have observed.

 We write the hermitian Hamiltonian as